Interview with GROHE’S Patrick Speck – about sponsoring young design talent at iF

 What made you decide to become a sponsor of the iF DESIGN TALENT AWARD to promote young design talent?

 It is a remarkable initiative from iF Design, which is a trademark on design excellence, to create a platform that benefits students from all over the world.
 For the students, it is a unique opportunity to share their big ideas to a bigger audience and potentially have their work published in the iF Design Website. iF Design and GROHE share similar values on what regards social change is influenced through design.
-At GROHE, we always knew how important it is to be connected with future young designers and for more than a decade, we run an internship program where the student will gain practical experience in a multicultural environment with an award-winning design team.
+At GROHE, we always knew how important it is to be connected with future young designers and for more than a decade, we've been running an internship program where the student will gain practical experience in a multicultural environment with an award-winning design team.

 What do you expect from the participants of the competition?
 What is actually an ‘award-worthy’ student concept?

 Within the selected category, you must have a clarity of mind and understand why you are doing it and what you are trying to solve.
-If you place the human being in the centre of your challenge and have clear insights, you are on the right way to create a meaningful concept which is going to create a positive impact.
+If you place the human being in the center of your challenge and have clear insights, you are on the right way to create a meaningful concept which is going to create a positive impact.
 Good design needs to be relevant and have the right mix of ingredients that are going to make it desirable and both technologically and economically viable.

 What is your advice to young design talents?
 What are the key skills you expect when looking for new designers for the Grohe Design Team?

 Creativity is the greatest tool we can have – be open-minded and adopt a curious mind.
-Designers are problem solvers and we often tend to see an opportunity where other people don't.
+Designers are problem solvers, and we often tend to see an opportunity where other people don't.

 The design training landscape has changed considerably in the last decades.
 New disciplines were added and the access to information today is just incredible.
 The danger is that we can get lost in a multitude of tools, loose focus rapidly and forget purpose and meaning.
 Designers have such a fantastic gift, - we can visualize and materialize things.
 It is the most powerful way to communicate an idea.
-It is the necessary foundation and every designer should do with proficiency.
+It is the necessary foundation, and every designer should do with proficiency.

 Sustainability and relevance are among the central social challenges of our time.
 How do you or GROHE confront this issue?